Key Takeaways

 Ruling out differential diagnoses

 ADHD symptoms overlap with anxiety, depression, sleep disorders, thyroid disease, and trauma.
-A thorough assessment screens for these conditions.
+More than 60% of adults with ADHD also have at least one co-occurring condition, most often anxiety, a mood disorder, substance use, or autism, so screening for comorbidity is not optional.
 Ask directly: “Do you have persistent worry?”
 “Sleep problems?”
 “History of trauma or abuse?”
 Administering a brief depression or anxiety scale (PHQ-9, GAD-7) adds objectivity.

 Medical workup may include thyroid function tests, sleep study referral, or substance use screening depending on presentation.
 Document your reasoning: “Symptoms predate depression onset by 15 years, persist even when mood is stable, and are present in high-stress and low-stress periods, making primary ADHD more likely than secondary to depression.”